IVL-SCUT/ivl.github.io/README.md

-title: Intelligent Vehicles Lab
-description: some introduction to our lab
 # Lab Introduction
 Our main research directions are reinforcement learning, energy management for hybrid vehicles, and decision-making and control for autonomous driving.At present, we have one PI, two PhD and six masters in our laboratory.